dacc9/InfrastructureProgrammingProject/README.md

 # Infrastructure Programming Project
-Provisioning VMs using libvirt and Terrafrom to act as a load balancer, two application servers and a database server.
+Provisioning VMs using Libvirt and Terrafrom to act as a load balancer (HAProxy), a Nextcloud instance, Postman for mail, and a database server hosting databases for both the storage servers and the mail server connected through NFS.
 Ansible is used for further configuration.